Ada-Developers-Academy/daily-curriculum/topic_resources/javascript/javascript-101.md

-# Basic JavaScript

-We try to separate concerns in web applications:

-* HTML - Document structure and information.
-Your HTML mark up should be a semantic representation of the information in your document.

-* CSS - Presentation.
-CSS controls the way that we present our information to the user.

-* JavaScript - Behavior and interactivity.
-We use JavaScript to handle user interactions via events, and to add interactivity to our web apps.

 ## JavaScript basics

 ### Playing with JavaScript

-Safai, Firefox, and Chrome all support a JavaScript console, which allows us to write JavaScript directly in the browser.
+Safari, Firefox, and Chrome all support a JavaScript console, which allows us to write JavaScript directly in the browser.
 In Chrome, you can access the console either via the menu (View > Developer > JavaScript Console), or via the keyboard shortcut (Command - Option - J).